saneshark/curriculum/README.md

 3. Using Iterm, run `irb` and you can begin writing ruby code examples right inside the terminal.
 You can use Control + C to exit irb when needed or just type exit.
 This is useful for doing exercises from various guides.

+4. Complete the tutorial at https://ruby.github.io/TryRuby/ Experiment with doing the exercises in the terminal using Iterm which you installed on step 3.

+Still interested and want to learn more?

+## Extra Credit

-4. Sublime Text: Install sublime text editor from https://www.sublimetext.com/.
+5. Sublime Text: Install sublime text editor from https://www.sublimetext.com/.
 This text editor is really nice for "syntax highlighting" or being able to see code you've written in a way that is easy on the eyes.

-5. Other sources: Read Why's Poignant guide to ruby. https://poignant.guide/
+6. Other sources: Read Why's Poignant guide to ruby. https://poignant.guide/

-6. Coding Challenges: get setup with an exercism.io account so you can start doing some minor code exercises.
+7. Setup with an account at exercism.io so you can start doing some minor code exercises using Ruby.